General program information

 Sharon Power Choice Standard is the default, which means it is the option you will be enrolled if you don’t choose one of the others.
 Sharon Power Choice Standard provides an additional 20% of your electricity from clean, renewable sources like the sun and the wind, over and above the minimum amount required by state law, and those sources are based in New England (MA Class I RECs).
 The Sharon Power Choice Standard price is 11.586 cents/kWh.

-Sharon Power Choice Green provides electricity that is 100% from clean, renewable sources in New England (100% MA Class I RECs) for 14.275 cents/kWh.
+Sharon Power Choice Green is available by request and provides electricity that is 100% from clean, renewable sources in New England (100% MA Class I RECs) for 14.275 cents/kWh.

 Learn more about program options and prices.